-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
-If the parser had been correctly set up, then you should see all parser items names and their values (fig.10) in the DDE server window below.
+Check to see if you can receive a data block from the specified serial port.
+If the parser had been correctly set up, you should see all parser items with their values (fig.10) in the DDE server window below.

 Fig.10.
 Data logger.
 DDE server window.